utk1017/underwatercommsim/README.md

 Both in-phase (I) and quadrature (Q) noise components are generated independently from N(0, σ²/2).

 **QPSK Demodulator (Coherent Detection)**
 Performs minimum Euclidean distance detection.
-Since QPSK points are separated by the I and Q axes, coherent detection reduces to two independent binary decisions — the sign of the received I component and the sign of the received Q component.
+Since QPSK points are separated by the I and Q axes, coherent detection reduces to two independent binary decisions ,the sign of the received I component and the sign of the received Q component.

 **BER Calculator**
 Compares the transmitted bit stream against the received bit stream and computes the fraction of incorrectly decoded bits.